Other Accommodations

 • Separated Tables and Chairs

-• Some students with disabilities may be eligible for course substitutions on the basis of disability.
-Course substitutions are evaluated on an individual basis and are possible for students with verified disabilities in the area of foreign language and mathematics.
-Course substitutions are only granted for those students who have already demonstrated good-faith effort in completing college level foreign language or math coursework with accommodations.
+Some students with disabilities may be eligible for course substitutions on the basis of disability.
+Course substitutions are evaluated on an individual basis and may be possible for students with verified disabilities.
+Course substitutions are only granted for those students who have already demonstrated good-faith effort in completing college-level coursework in the subject, with accommodations.

 Prospective and enrolled CSUMB students are urged to fulfill the Math GE requirement through community college remediation courses and supportive services and/or extended time to complete CSUMB MATHCOM courses (such as STAT 200 and MATH 100).
 Students are also urged to use the tutors available through the Cooperative Learning Center rather than petitioning for course substitution.